zyx/manual/FAQ.md

 - Windows: `My Documents/Rack/`
 - Linux: `~/.Rack/`

-In development builds of Rack, it is your current working directory.
+In development builds of Rack, it is your current working directory instead.